boazsegev/facil.io/docs/api/fio_hashmap.md

 ### Notes

-If the `FIO_HASH_KEY_COPY` macro allocated memory dynamically or if there's a need to iterate over the values in the Hash Map before freeing the Hash Map (perhaps to free the object's memory), the `FIO_HASH_FOR_FREE` macro can be used to iterate over the Hash Map, free all the keys and free the Hash Map resources (it calls `fio_hash_free`).
+If the `FIO_HASH_KEY_COPY` macro allocated memory dynamically or if there's a need to iterate over the values in the Hash Map before freeing the Hash Map (perhaps to free the object's memory), the `FIO_HASH_FOR_FREE` macro can be used to iterate over the Hash Map, free all the keys and free the Hash Map resources (it ends by calling `fio_hash_free`).

 **Note**: These macros are localized to the specific C file in which they were defined and a specific C file can't include the `fio_hashmap.h` more than once.
 If a few different approaches are required, it can be performed by using different C files and offering function wrappers for the Hash Map functions (wrap `fio_hash_find`, `fio_hash_insert`, etc').